emmajanedrews/base-template/_posts/2017-05-22-whats-happening-in-our-local-real-estate-market.md

 **What does that mean for our market?**

-If you are trying to buy a home under $250,000, there are a lot of multiple offers.
+If you are trying to buy a home under $250,000, there are a lot of multiple offer situations.
 Homes priced between $300,000 and $350,000 will move quickly and may also draw multiple offers.

 For example, last week our buyers made an offer on a home that was priced at $209,000.
 Even though our offer was $30,000 over the listing price, there were many other offers on the table, and ours was not the highest one.